Skip to content

 Last updated

-Small business document workflows revolve around PDFs: quotes, contracts, invoices, receipts, signed agreements.
+Small business document workflows revolve around PDFs.
+Quotes, contracts, invoices, receipts, signed agreements — the whole revenue lifecycle moves through them.
 The right PDF app saves real hours each week.
-The wrong one costs you in friction, privacy risks, or surprise paywalls.
+The wrong one costs you in friction, privacy risk, or surprise paywalls right when you need the tool most.

 Step by step